TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 This project was undertaken as part of the BIPM's Work Programme in Digital Transformation, with contributions from seconding NMIs.

-Janet Miles (Head of Digital Transformation, BIPM) thanks in particular the following people, listed alphabetically, who all made invaluable contributions:
+Janet Miles (Head of Digital Transformation, BIPM) thanks in particular the following colleagues (listed alphabetically), who all made invaluable contributions:

 * Amin Ben Abdallah
 * Stuart Chalk (UNF)